nick-kann/FitFusion-AI/README.md

 <h1> 💪 FitFusion AI 💪 </h1>

+###### This project was made for [Los Altos Hacks VII](https://losaltoshacks7.devpost.com/ "Los Altos Hacks VII"), the largest high school hackathon on the West Coast (425 participants), in less than 24 hours and won [3rd place](https://devpost.com/software/fitfusion-ai "FitFusion AI on DevPost").

 ## 📝 Overview 📝
 Fitfusion is an AI-powered fitness project that offers a personalized workout schedule and plan based on your characteristics.
 To enhance each workout, it provides a tracker that uses computer vision to ensure proper form and keeps a record of your workout results so you can track your progress over time.
 It also includes a personalized AI trainer to answer your fitness questions.
 Achieve your fitness goals with our cutting-edge technology.